Gabisonfire/SteamDock/readme.md

 # SteamGameLauncher

-SteamGameLauncher is an automated launcher for your steam games.
+SteamGameLauncher creates a beautiful interface for your installed games.
 Simply point to your steam library and let it do the rest.

   - Customizable
   - Automatic icons download
+  - Lists only installed games!

 ![Not found](/Screenshots/main.png?raw=true "Launcher")